Meet Our Team

 Education and Background

-I am a licensed mental health counselor, earning both a Master of Science in Clinical Mental Health Counseling and a certificate in animal-assisted therapy from the University of North Florida in 2019.
+I am a Licensed Mental Health Counselor, earning both a Master of Science in Clinical Mental Health Counseling and a certificate in animal-assisted therapy from the University of North Florida in 2019.
 During my time at UNF and throughout my career, I have worked with underserved, at-risk populations such as juvenile offenders, human trafficking survivors, and students attending alternative school due to expulsion, as well as, providing psychoeducation to Duval county school teachers, administrators, and faculty.